-A year ago, I was sitting on the beach in Jamaica, eating Jamaican Jerk Chicken with a cocktail nearby.
+A year ago, I was going to Jamaica for the first time, and soon after, I was sitting on the beach eating Jamaican Jerk Chicken with a cocktail nearby.

 How I wish I could be back there now!
 It was my first time in the Caribbean, as it was for my husband.
 We were there because I’d won an all-inclusive trip to Sunset at the Palms resort in Negril by entering a BevMo!
 Facebook contest.
 Yes, it’s true: people actually do win these contests!

 I had planned to write this follow up post last year, after sharing Executive Chef Dwight Morris’ recipe for authentic Jerk Chicken, but time got away from me and before I knew it, I was off on my Culinary Tour of Europe.

 I wanted to write another post because I learned some things which I wanted to share about traveling to Jamaica for the first time (some will apply to other islands in the Caribbean).
 Some I knew about, and others I didn’t know until I got to Jamaica, however, all of them are truly great to know beforehand.
 Here is the list, in no particular order.

 7 Great Things to Know Before

 1 ~ CLUB MOBAY ~The first thing I want to tell you about is a service I never thought would be something I’d use or enjoy, but am completely sold on, now.
 Upon our arrival at the airport in Montego Bay, we were met by a Club Mobay representative who whisked us past the long lines at immigration and customs.
 We were then taken to a VIP lounge for arrivals, and served a superb rum punch by friendly staff, and told to relax, freshen up and help ourselves to the sandwiches, finger foods and snacks!
 What a welcome, and the prices are truly reasonable (see the link below for more info.)
 The following is a detailed explanation of the Club Mobay (or Club Kingston) program: